IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### XX.1.1.1 Report Creator

-A Report Creator encodes diagnostic reports with multimedia content using FHIR DiagnosticReport resource.
-Each resulting DiagnosticReport resource also includes a default rendered report in the same DiagnosticReport resource, either as base64 encoded binary, or by reference using a URL..
+A Report Creator encodes diagnostic reports with multimedia content using FHIR DiagnosticReport resources.
+Each resulting DiagnosticReport resource also includes a default rendered report in the same DiagnosticReport resource, either as base64 encoded binary, or by reference using a URL.

 A Report Creator may support creating multiple renditions of the same multimedia report for different consumers (e.g. simple consumers that do not render the detailed multimedia contents on its own, or external consumers that do not have access to studies inside the enterprise firewall).

-A Report Creator stores the DiagnosticReport resources to Report Repositories, Report Readers or Rendered Report Readers.
+A Report Creator stores the DiagnosticReport resources to Report Repositories, Report Readers, or Rendered Report Readers.

 > Note that in IMR, the Report Creator is the actor responsible for authoring the report.
-How the Report Creator receives the multimedia content is out of scope for this release of IMR.
-In practice, a Report Creator may be grouped with an Image Display, or a Report Creator is integrated with an Image Display via proprietary APIs or standard context sharing mechanism such as FHIRcast.
+How the Report Creator receives the multimedia content in the report is out of scope for this release of IMR.
+In practice, a Report Creator may be grouped with an Image Display, or a Report Creator may be integrated with an Image Display via proprietary APIs or standard context sharing mechanism such as FHIRcast.

 #### XX.1.1.2 Report Repository